Grants & Scholarships

 The HUG Fund—Helping, Understanding, Giving—was introduced in 2006, and provides the “softer” side of care.
 HUG Fund Grant applications should improve the quality of care for patients during a hospital stay or support staff morale initiatives.
 The HUG Fund is supported through generous donations to the Royal University Hospital Foundation by individual and corporate donors including Orano’s Wish Fund and other designated funds.

 HUG Grant applications are now being accepted.
-The next deadline is in July 17, 2023.
+The next deadline is July 19, 2024 by 4:00 p.m.
 Only Royal University Hospital programs and departments are eligible to apply.

 Applications are typically reviewed twice per year (August and February) and are accepted anytime throughout the year.
 To inquire about upcoming HUG Grant application periods, contact Mia Cavanagh by email or call 306.655.6521.